 Acquisition protocols#

+The dataset returned by InstrumentCoordinator.retrieve_acquisition() consists of a number of DataArrays containing data for every acquisition channel.
 This document specifies the format of these data arrays.

-Imports and auxiliary definitions
+Hide imports and auxiliary definitions

 import numpy as np